mavjav-edu/pcc_2e/challenges/social_justice_datasets.md

 ---
 ## Mapping Police Violence

-The Mapping Police Violence project aims to collect, curate, and present data about inicdents relating to police violence.
+The Mapping Police Violence project aims to collect, curate, and present data about incidents relating to police violence.
 There are many visualizations on the site itself, but there's also a prominent link to download the data for yourself and come to your own conclusions.

 Mapping Police Violence is maintained by [Samuel Sinyangwe](https://twitter.com/samswey/) and [DeRay McKesson](https://twitter.com/deray/).
 On their [About the Data](https://mappingpoliceviolence.org/aboutthedata) page, they explain that their data is sourced from several other datasets.
 If you're curious about the data, it's well worth reading the descriptions of the data collection methods, and following links to other projects that Mapping Police Violence is built on.
 Following these links will also lead you to a variety of projects with similar aims.